huister/Ingram-Micro-China-Oracle-vBCA-Lab/index.rst

 -Hardware:

-  - Nutanix NX ,HX , XC any platform that Nutanix AOS running inside
+  - Lenovo HX or any supported/certified platform Nutanix AOS running

   - Nutanix CE also can be a Lab environment